jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Talk to any political junkie, no matter when, and they'll say there's a big election coming up.
 They'll tell you, "if the Right-wing triumphs, infrastructure, healthcare, everything will go to shit!"

 If you buy it—and most of us have at some point—you glue yourself to Left-wing blogs, radio, and TV.
-Filled with Left-wing philosophy, you start seeing sinister Conservatives all over the place.
-Or, if the other side sucked you in first, you start spotting sinful Progressives instead.
+Filled with Left-wing philosophy, you start seeing _sinister_ Conservatives all over the place.
+Or, if the other side sucked you in first, you start spotting _sinful_ Progressives instead.

 But it's all bullshit.

 Despite Left/Right yelling matches, neither ideology is your enemy.
 Because neither is your hero.
 Both only care to send you one-way messages to tune-in, protest, or donate.
 Like a bad friend, Left/Right partisans only want your attention and money.
-Idealogues think you're an extra in your own political life.
+Idealogues think you're a bystander; an extra in your own life.

 Galileo, George Washington, and Luke Skywalker reached for the power of new technology.
 So, why shouldn't you?
 Even more important, why shouldn't the middle-class?
 Isn't our healthcare, infrastructure, and especially our pandemic preparation, worthy of upgrades?